odrevet/music-box-tune-tracker/readme.md

                         side or 5 if two side
 ```

-# Convert .mid from https://musicboxmaniacs.com/ to .fpr
+# Convert .mid from musicboxmaniacs to .fpr

 The `maniacs_mid_to_fpr.py` program can convert .mid file from https://musicboxmaniacs.com/